Pair-density-wave and chiral superconductivity in twisted bilayer transition-metal-dichalcogenides

 Since at $\phi=0$ the same-spin triplet pairing with $S^z=\pm 1$ is degenerate with the opposite-spin triplet pairing with $S^z=0$ due to the full spin $SU(2)$ rotational symmetry, the system at $\phi=\pi/3$ also maintains this degeneracy between the same-spin PDW order and the opposite-spin zero-momentum pairing.
 The degeneracy between finite-$\bm{Q}$ PDW and zero-$\bm{Q}$ SC state can be lifted by applying a weak out-of-plane magnetic field, which generates a Zeeman coupling to the spin of electrons.
 Moreover, for the twisted angle $\theta\gtrsim3^{\circ}$, the orbital effect of the applied magnetic field can be neglected \cite{Zhang2021}, leaving the Zeeman coupling the only dominant effect.
 In Fig.~\ref{fig:pdw}(c) we draw as an example the FS configurations with a finite Zeeman coupling, which differentiates the sizes of the spin up and spin down FSs.
 As a result, the $\bm{Q}=0$ pairing between $\bm{k}$ and $-\bm{k}$ is suppressed, and the PDW becomes the unique ground state.
 Moreover, the degeneracy between spin-up and spin-down PDW is also lifted by the Zeeman field: fermions with the larger FS tend to have a stronger pairing strength and hence a higher transition temperature.
-In Fig.~\ref{fig:pdw}(d) we plot the dimensionless pairing strength $V_{eff}$ of the spin-polarized PDW order as well as the $\bm{Q}=0$ SC state in a weak magnetic field. $V_{eff}$ is defined such that the transition temperature scales as $\exp[-1/(V_{eff}U^2/t^2)]$.
-It shows the competition between the spin-polarized PDW and another $\bm{Q}=0$ SC state, since they belong to different irreducible representations.
-From the result we see $V_{eff}$ at small $n$ is much larger than that at large $n$.
-The PDW order has been suggested as intrapocket pairing in monolayer system \cite{Hsu2017,PhysRevLett.125.167001,Huang2022,han2021pairdensitywave}.
-Here in our case, the PDW order for large $n$ can also be interpreted as intrapocket pairing, while the at small $n$, it is the interpocket pairing between electrons with the same spin polarizations that leads to PDW.
-The pairing strength of interpocket PDW for small $n$ is much larger than the large $n$ case, and is thus more promising to realize.
+To show the competition between the spin-polarized PDW and another $\bm{Q}=0$ SC state, in Fig.~\ref{fig:pdw}(d) we plot the dimensionless pairing strength $V_{\text{eff}}$ for the PDW order as well as the $\bm{Q}=0$ SC state in a weak magnetic field. $V_{\text{eff}}$ is defined such that $T_c\approx W\exp[-1/(V_{\text{eff}}U^2/t^2)]$.For an estimation we take $t=5meV\approx58K$, and $W=9t$, $U=2.5t$, then $T_c$ ranges from $0.18K$ to $9.56K$ when $V_{\text{eff}}\in(0.02,0.04)$.
+From the result we see $V_{\text{eff}}$ at small $n$ is much larger than that at large $n$.
+The PDW order has been suggested as intrapocket pairing in monolayer system \cite{Hsu2017}.

-{\bf Chiral superconductivity:} In a large part of the parameter space around $n=1$, we find that the smallest eigenvalue always comes in pairs, corresponding to the $E_2$ representation.
-In the most general case, the pairing structure of the SC ground state is a linear combination of two corresponding eigenstates, i.e. $\Delta(\bm{k})=\Delta_1v_1(\bm{k})+\Delta_2v_2(\bm{k})$, where both $\Delta_1$ and $\Delta_2$ are complex numbers.